remk/james-project/src/adr/0019-distributed-blob-garbage-collector.md

 One other consequence of this work, is the fact that there will be no  de-duplication on different `reference generation`, i.e two blobs with the same content will be stored twice now, if they were created during two different `reference generation`.

+When writing a blob into the de-duplicating blob store, we will need to specify the reference to the object (MessageId, AttachmentId...) we store the blob for.
+This can make some components harder to implement as we will have to propagate the references.

+To increment the `reference generation` and launch periodically a `garbage collection iteration` a task scheduler build on top of the distributed task manager will be needed.

 ## Algorithm visualisation